tforster/tweetie-pi/README.md

 # tweetie-pi

 Is a simple NodeJS app that uses the Twitter Stream API and the [Emic 2 Text-to-Speech Module](http://www.parallax.com/product/30016) to read tweets out loud.
+See a really short demo on YouTube: [http://www.youtube.com/watch?v=wUrey-f32_Q](https://www.youtube.com/watch?v=wUrey-f32_Q)

 This first version is mostly a proof of concept.
 It can/will/does read all tweets associated with the user specified in config.secure.json:twitterCredentails.
 The first version also includes a few basic transformations of the original tweet to sound more colloquial: